simonw/shot-scraper/docs/storyboard.md

 `wait_for_url`
 : Wait for the page URL to match a string, glob or regular expression supported by Playwright.

+`sh`
+: Shell command to run before the scene opens a page or runs actions.
+This can be a string or a list of arguments.

+`python`
+: Python code to run before the scene opens a page or runs actions.

 `do`
 : A list of actions to run.